VESTA TODAY

 Read a Book

-Also don’t forget that when you look up, you’re seeing the ancient gods…sort of.
-The ancient Romans named the planets after their gods, and many are visible with the naked eye.
+Also don’t forget that when you look up, you’re seeing the immortal gods.
+Mercury, Venus, Mars, Jupiter, Saturn… the ancient Romans named the planets after the gods, and some are visible with the naked eye.

 Learn Myths & Legends